cztomczak/phpdesktop/README.md

 Lots of other useful information can be found on the [Knowledge Base](../../wiki/Knowledge-Base) wiki page and on the [PHP Desktop Forum](https://groups.google.com/d/forum/phpdesktop).

 ## Funding for a Mac release

 For those interested in sponsoring a Mac release please see [Issue #208](https://github.com/cztomczak/phpdesktop/issues/208).

+## Funding for a Linux release

+For those interested in sponsoring a Linux release please see [Issue #221](https://github.com/cztomczak/phpdesktop/issues/221).

 ## Downloads